iffiX/machin/docs/misc/contribute.md

         assert hasattr(x, "check")
 ```
 #### Submit a pull request
-Finally, you may submit a pull request!
+Submit a pull request in the end!
 We truly appreciate your help,
-Travis will automatically test your code and we will review your code.
+Travis will automatically test your code and we will review your code as soon as possible.

 #### Build the documents
 In order to build the documents, you must install `requirements.txt` in `/docs`